crypto-law-survey/crypto-law-survey/data/countries/wassenaar.md

 The Wassenaar Arrangement was revised in December 1998.
-Negotiations were held on 2 and 3 December 1998 in Vienna, which resulted in restrictions on the General Software Note and in some relexations:
+Negotiations were held on 2 and 3 December 1998 in Vienna, which resulted in restrictions on the General Software Note and in some relaxations:

 - free for export are: all symmetric crypto products of up to 56 bits, all asymmetric crypto products of up to 512 bits, and all subgroup-based crypto products (including elliptic curve) of up to 112 bits;
 - mass-market symmetric crypto software and hardware of up to 64 bits are free for export (the 64-bit limit was deleted on 1 December 2000, see below);
 - the export of products that use encryption to protect intellectual property (such as DVDs) is relaxed;
 - export of all other crypto still requires a license.

 There was no change in the provisions on public-domain crypto, so that all public-domain crypto software is still free for export.
 Nothing was